-To best understand the importance of women at the St. Augustine Lighthouse, we must understand that women have always supported the light keepers.
+To best understand the importance of women at the St. Augustine Lighthouse, we must understand that women have always supported the lighthouse keepers.
 They ran the household so that the keepers could focus on maintaining the aids to navigation and rescue those stranded at sea.
 The women ensured everyone was clothed and fed; they educated the children as a schoolhouse was usually far away; and they even assisted the men in their duties as needed.

+With the overwhelming support from the St. Augustine community, Maria became the first female Lighthouse Keeper in Florida of Hispanic-American descent in the United States Lighthouse Service.
 She set a precedent for women serving in the military.
-She was given the position of Head Lighthouse Keeper with pay equal to the men in that position.
+She was given the position of the Lighthouse Keeper with pay equal to the men in that position.
 The U.S. Coast Guard recognizes Maria Andreu as the first Hispanic-American woman to serve in the Coast Guard (its predecessor, the United States Revenue Cutter Service) and the first to command a federal shore installation.

 Her tenure was cut short by the Civil War, when the lighthouse was darkened to protect St. Augustine from the Union Navy.
 Maria received no pay or protection until 1862.
 It is believed that she slipped out of St. Augustine to live her remaining years with her daughter in Georgia.